Events & Resources

 JPMorgan’s data-sharing deal with Plaid legitimizes fee model

-The news: JPMorgan Chase and Plaid renewed their data access agreement, resolving a dispute that arose when the bank started charging fintechs for access to customer data, per PYMNTS.
+The news: JPMorgan Chase and Plaid have renewed their data access agreement, resolving a dispute that arose when the bank started charging fintechs for access to customer data, per PYMNTS.

 The new deal includes a pricing structure but reportedly won't result in new fees for Plaid customers.

-The resolution between these two industry giants sets a precedent for how future data-sharing agreements might be structured, as banks like JPMorgan seek compensation for the infrastructure and security costs associated with open banking.
+The resolution between the two industry giants sets a precedent for how future data-sharing agreements might be structured, as banks like JPMorgan seek compensation for the infrastructure and security costs associated with open banking.

 You've read 0 of 2 free articles this month.